shichongrui/saws/README.md

 In addition, the libraries packaged into each service of SAWS are built to work both locally and in a deployed environment, with no changes in your code.
 So if you run `const client = new FileStorage('my-bucket')`, that code will work both locally and deployed.

+⚠️ This release of SAWS is probably still BETA-ish.
+I've released production applications using it but it's current userbase is 1 so please report any bugs and consider helping out if you desire ⚠️

 ## Getting Started <a id='getting-started'>

+If you'd prefer the full tutorial instead of the quick start guide, check out the [Tutorial](./Tutorial.md)

 ### Installation <a id='installation'>
 Install the SAWS cli and initialize your saws project: